HomeTravel GuideHolidays in UzbekistanIndependence Day

 Independence Day in Uzbekistan

-The Day Independence is the main national holiday of the Republic of Uzbekistan.
-This holiday is celebrated annually on the 1st of September.
-The whole country celebrates the anniversary of Independence widely and brightly.
+Independence Day is the main national holiday of the Republic of Uzbekistan.
+It is celebrated annually on September 1st, and the entire country marks the anniversary with great joy and color.

-In 1996, It was held to commemorate the fifth anniversary of independence.
-This year, President Karimov awarded the title of Hero of Uzbekistan for the first time.
+In 1996, the fifth anniversary was celebrated with special significance, and the title of Hero of Uzbekistan was awarded for the first time.

 Editable Title